Learning from Informants: Relations between Learning Success Criteria: Informant Learning

 \end{enumerate} \end{definition}

 The following lemma states the implications between almost all of the above defined learning restrictions, which form the foundation of our research.
-Figure~\ref{MapInfDelayableEx} includes the resulting backbone, which is slightly different from the one for learning from texts, since $\WMon$ does not necessarily imply $\NU$ in the context of learning from informants.
+Figure~\ref{MapInfDelayableEx} includes the resulting backbone, which is slightly different from the one for learning from text, since $\WMon$ does not necessarily imply $\NU$ in the context of learning from informant.